 - The sum you want to achieve

-Different accounts can help achieve different goals.
-If it’s only an emergency fund, you’ll need an instant access account.
+Different accounts can help achieve other goals.
+You’ll need an instant access account if it’s only an emergency fund.
 If it’s a house deposit you’re into, you’ll need a fixed-rate account.
 The goal of your savings determines the type of savings vehicle.
-If you have more than just one goal, going with multiple options might be the best way.
+If you have more than one goal, going with multiple options might be the best way.

 2. Compare rates and be realistic

 There are certain accounts with tempting and attractive bonus rates, but these bonuses tend to wear off after some time.
-You can go with a couple of such options if you don’t mind switching between banks and accounts.
-Just keep in mind to change the account once the initial bonus period is over.
-If you don’t have time for this, stick to an account with a more stable rate.
-Do your research on comparison websites to find a savings vehicle tailored to your needs.
+You can choose from such options if you don’t mind switching between banks and accounts.
+Just remember to change the account once the initial bonus period is over.
+If you don’t have time for this, stick to an account with a more stable rate – research comparison websites to find a savings vehicle tailored to your needs.

 3. Fixed-term deposits or regular savings accounts

 Before you commit, you need to think carefully about what you want.
-Are you ready to say goodbye to your money for a longer period, or are you more into a standing order to your savings?
-There are many different structured financial products with attractive high-interest rates, but since savings are a type of investment, you should weigh in on your options.
-A fixed-term means limited access and a potential withdrawal fee.
+Are you ready to say goodbye to your money for longer, or are you more into a standing order to your savings?
+Many structured financial products have attractive high-interest rates, but since savings are an investment, you should consider your options.
+A fixed term means limited access and a potential withdrawal fee.

 4. Don’t forget about your taxes